tkaczmarzyk/specification-arg-resolver/README.md

 The default date format used for temporal fields is `yyyy-MM-dd`.
 It can be overriden with a configuration parameter (see `LessThan` below).

+A negation for this specification is also available: `NotIn`.

 ### Null ###

 Filters using `is null` or `is not null`, depending on the value of the parameter passed in.
 A value of `true` will filter for `is null`, and a value of `false` will filter for `is not null`.